googleapis/google-cloud-cpp/google/cloud/orgpolicy/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Organization Policy API][cloud-service-docs], a service to The Org Policy API allows users to configure governance rules on their GCP resources across the Cloud Resource Hierarchy.
+This directory contains an idiomatic C++ client library for the [Organization Policy API][cloud-service-docs].
+Allows users to configure governance rules on their GCP resources across the Cloud Resource Hierarchy.

 This library is **experimental**.
 Its APIs are subject to change without notice.